-We return first to the setting where $\mc{G}$ is a neutral admissible pair on an arbitrary connected locally spatial diamond $S$ over $\Spd\, \breve{\QQ}_p$.
+We return first to the setting where $\mc{G}$ is a neutral admissible pair on an arbitrary locally spatial diamond $S$ over $\Spd\+ \breve{\QQ}_p$.

-\begin{definition} The Hodge exceptional locus of $\mc{G}$ is the union of all proper Hodge loci $|\Hdg(\ell)|\subsetneq |S|$ as $\ell$ runs over rank one sub-isocrystals of $\omega_\Isoc(V)$ for all representations $V$ of $G$.
+\begin{definition} The Hodge exceptional locus of $\mc{G}$ is the union of all strictly contained Hodge loci $|\Hdg(\ell)|\subsetneq |S|$ as $\ell$ runs over rank one sub-isocrystals of $\omega_\Isoc(V)$ for all representations $V$ of $G$.
 The Hodge generic locus is the complement of the Hodge exceptional locus. \end{definition}

 The following lemma gives a description of the Hodge generic locus in terms of the motivic Galois group, and is also used in the proof of \cref{theorem.ax-lindemann-general} (but not in the proof of \cref{lemma:Hodge-generic-locus-for-rigid-analytic}).